 2. The Best Greek Islands for a Family Holiday

-My very favorite island for family vacations is Naxos but there are many others that are also kid-friendly and great for families.
+My favorite island for a greece family vacation is Naxos.
+But there are many others that are also kid-friendly and great for families.
 Mykonos, Crete, Rhodes, and Corfu are four more that have great beaches, cool towns, and a family-friendly atmosphere.
 Santorini is typically thought of as couples-destination but there’s a lot to see and do and still a great destination (especially if your kids are a little older, say, 6 and up).

 3. Greece Is Easy To Get To From the U.K. and the Rest of Europe

 Crete, Santorini, Mykonos, Corfu, Rhodes, Kos, and a few other islands (depending on the year) have direct flights from the London, Manchester, Paris, Amsterdam, Oslo, and Rome making trips to a Greece quick and easy.
 It’s not unreasonable to be sitting on a beach 4 or 5 hours after taking off from your home airport.

 4. Best Time To Visit Greece for a Family Holiday

 The best weather in Greece for kids, families, swimming, and beach time is from late May to early September.
 The sun will be out, skies blue, and there’s very little rain.
 The absolute best beach weather is from late June to early September.

 5. The Highlights of Athens Can Be Seen in One Full Day of Sightseeing